-Buying a 15-20 year old boat with 800-1000 engine hours under $30K can still be a good choice provided it has the right features, was used in saltwater and has good maintenance records, and can be tested.
+Buying a 15-20 year old boat with 800-1000 engine hours under $30K can still be a good choice provided it has the right features, was not used in saltwater, has good maintenance records, and ideally can be tested.
 You’re likely to get your hands on what was then a high-end model with technologies that are still relevant today.

 What to look for in a used wakesurf boat under $30K

-In general, stay away from boats used in salt/brackish water unless you can be sure good care was taken and you’re getting a solid discount.
+In general, stay away from boats used in salt/brackish water unless you can be sure good care was taken and/or you’re getting a solid discount.